 Before agreeing to support an undergraduate's UCARE application, you might check to ensure that the student is eligible to apply.

-As a faculty research advisor, you may advise up to two students on individual research projects or a team of no more than three students working on a common research project.
+As a faculty research advisor, you may advise a total of three students working on individual projects or a team project.

 Once you've established eligibility, you'll work with your student to define expectations and benchmarks for the project and to determine a research schedule.
 The undergraduate applicant will have primary responsibility for writing the UCARE research abstract, which provides an overview of the project and oultines your expectations for completing the research experience.